julienvollering/DSMdepth/ms/ms.md

 ### Terrain-based variables can predict peat depth

-At both our sites, LiDAR-derived terrain variables predicted peat depth much better than radiometric variables (Fig. \@ref(fig:varImp)).
+At both our sites, LiDAR-derived terrain variables predicted peat depth much better than radiometric variables (Fig. \@ref(fig:modelMetrics)).
-Elevation was the most important predictor at both sites, and peat depth showed non-monotonic responses to changes in elevation (Fig. \@ref(fig:pdps)).
+Elevation was the most important predictor at both sites, and peat depth showed non-monotonic responses to changes in elevation (Figs. \@ref(fig:varImp)-\@ref(fig:pdps)).
 We believe that the idiosyncratic elevational relationships we detected are mostly not generalizable beyond the study areas, because we see no simple mechanism (e.g. via climate) to explain the observed patterns.
 For example, the increase in peat depth from 350 to 700 m.a.s.l. at Skrimfjella is opposite to the general pattern of deeper peats in lowland than upland Norway [@lyngstadBeskrivelserAvTorvmassivenheter2023].
 Moreover, elevation at Ørskogfjellet seems to interact with other variables (non-parallel individual conditional expectation lines), complicating its interpretation.